Ein el-Jarba: Geography

 The site is located at the foot of the Menashe Heights, in the Jezreel Valley, which was – and still is – a main artery connection the Mediterranean coast with the Jordan Rift Valley.
 Ein el-Jarba is today in the vicinity of Kibbutz HaZore'a.

 Excavation history

 There have been several excavations on the site.
 Following the uncovering of remains by mechanical work, one season of excavation was conducted by J. Kaplan in 1966.
 This was followed by remains being discovered in 1979 c.
 75m west of the area uncovered by J. Kaplan; a salvage excavation was conducted in 1980 by E. Meyerhof, recording substantial architectural remains.

 Several other sites with Wadi Rabah remains were uncovered nearby, including Tell Qiri (Baruch 1987), Hazorea (Anati 1971; Anati et al. 1973; Meyerhof 1988), Tell Zeriq (Oshri 2000), Abu Zureiq (Garfinkel and Matskevich 2002) and Mishmar HaEmek stratum V (Getzov and Barzilai 2011).

 There was also a surface collection survey conducted in 1973 by E. Anati (1973:29-40).

+The archaeological work at Ein el-Jarba was renewed in 2013 until 2016 on behalf of the Institute of Archaeology of Hebrew University of Jerusalem, directed by Katharina Streit, in cooperation with the Jezreel Valley Regional Project.